mayallzObject/computer-science-quiz/README.md

 ## Setup

 **Server setup**
-  1.Clone the repositorycd into the project directory.
+  1. Clone the repositorycd into the project directory.
   2. On first run, run the script npm run initialize, this will run npm i && npm run resetDB && npm run start.
   3. Afterward, simply run npm run start which will run the script